stevemar/gitpages-workshop-quarkus-openshift-reactive-messaging/workshop/exercise-03/README.md

 }
 ```

-In [exercise 2](../exercise-02/exercise-02.md) you saw how to publish messages to the in-memory channel 'stream-new-article'.
+In [Lab 2](../exercise-02/README.md) you saw how to publish messages to the in-memory channel 'stream-new-article'.
 A publisher to this channel can easily be injected via @Inject and @Channel.

 ```java
     @Inject